Serena Williams' farewell match smashes ESPN ratings records - KTVZ

 “These are the most-viewed first five days of the US Open on record on ESPN networks,” it said in a press release.

-Following her match, Williams’ sponsored paid tribute to her.
+Following her match, Williams’ sponsors paid tribute to her.
 Nike released a 60-second ad celebrating her legacy narrated by Zendaya and Michelob Ultra created a limited-edition pack of cans to “toast the G.O.A.T.”

 The-CNN-Wire